habbis/homelab-ansible/README.md

 ## 6. Name consistency
 If you want to maintain your code, keep the name consistent between your plays, inventories, roles and group variables.
 Use the name of the roles to separate different variables in each group.
-For instance, if you are using the role nginx under webservers play, variables that belong to nginx should be located under *group_vars/webservers/nginx.yml*.
+For instance, if you are using the role nginx under webservers play, variables that belong to nginx should be located under *group_vars/nginx.yml*.
 What this effectively means is that  group_vars supports directory and every file inside the group will be loaded.
 You can, of course, put all of them in a single file as well, but this is messy, therefore don't do it.

 ## 7. Encrypting Passwords and Certificates
-It is most likely that you will have a password or certificates in your repository.
+It is most likely that you will have a secrets or certificates in your repository.
 It is not a good practice to put them in a repository as plain text.
 You can use [ansible-vault](http://docs.ansible.com/playbooks_vault.html) to encrypt sensitive data.
-You can refer to [postgresql-password.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-password.yml) in group variables to see the encrypted file and [postgresql-password-plain.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-password-plain.yml) to see the plain text file, commented out.
+You can refer to [postgresql-secrets.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-secrets.yml) in group variables to see the encrypted file and [postgresql-secrets-plain.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-secrets-plain.yml) to see the plain text file, commented out.
-To decrypt the file, you need the vault password, which you can place in your root directory but it MUST NOT be committed to your git repository.
-You should share the password with your coworkers with some other method than committing to git a repo.
+To decrypt the file, you need the vault secrets, which you can place in your root directory but it MUST NOT be committed to your git repository.
+You should share the secrets with your coworkers with some other method than committing to git a repo.

 There is also [git-crypt](https://github.com/AGWA/git-crypt) that allow you to work with a key or GPG.
 It's more transparent on daily work than `ansible-vault`